 Yo quisiera dedicar más tiempo a mis hijos, pero estoy tan ocupada...I would like to dedicate more time to my children, but I am so busy...

 Mis padres querrían comprar una casa en la playa.My parents would like to buy a house at the beach.

 No creo que ella quisiera casarse conmigo.I don't think she would want to marry me.

 No querría interrumpiros en este momento, pero es algo urgente.I didn't want to interrupt you right now, but it's something urgent.

 Remember that El Pretérito Imperfecto of querer can also be used exactly in the same way.
-See Polite request in Spanish: Using querría, quería and quisiera to politely say "I would like"
+See Polite requests in Spanish: querría, quería and quisiera to politely say "I would like"

 Also note that "Me gustaría..." which is a more direct translation of "I would like..." can also be used and is more common than the other formulas explained above.

-See also Using gustar in El condicional = would like [to do something].
+See also Using gustar in the conditional in Spanish = would like [to do something].